montoyamoraga/kaputtpy/README.rst

 About
 -----

-This is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).
+This is a project by `Aarón Montoya-Moraga<http://montoyamoraga.io/>`.

 kaputt.py is a Python library for making stuff go kaputt.